stelzinga/MF/Management_Framework-Appendix.md

 ### Scenarios
 Until this point no mention was made of the *reason* for one or more Component being partially or fully unavailable or in other words what the *cause* of  the unavailability can be.
 Strictly speaking, this cause does not change the Recovery Process.
 However, assessing such causes allows for two things: a) identifying the (best estimate) probability a Component will endure a certain stress, and b) establish what the best course of action will be when it happens.
 This latter step culminates in the aforementioned recovery plan.

 Depending on the resources available to perform Business Continuity Management it may not be feasible to spend time on all possible causes of unavailability.
 Therefore, what is often established are so called *Disaster Scenarios* or simply *Scenarios*.
-A Scenario represents an event which *regroups* various causes of unavailability.
+A Scenario represents an event which *regroups* various causes of Unavailability.
 Each Scenario has a broad-brush *Scenario Probability* attached to it, ranked as follows:
 - Low: every 5 years or more
 - Medium: every 1-4 years
 - High: several times per year